| 2001 |

 | 2023 |

-Human POT1 protects the telomeric double-stranded/single-stranded DNA junction by recognizing the phosphorylated 5' end of the chromosome through a 'POT-hole' surface.
-Crystal structures reveal this mechanism; mutations in the POT-hole compromise junction protection and DDR suppression.
-Mouse POT1a (not POT1b) contains a POT-hole, explaining POT1a sufficiency for end protection. |
+Human POT1 caps the telomeric double-stranded/single-stranded (ds-ss) DNA junction by recognizing the phosphorylated 5' end of the chromosome via a 'POT-hole' surface.
+Crystal structures reveal the structural basis of junction binding.
+Mutation of the POT-hole compromises junction protection in vitro and leads to loss of telomeric 5'-end definition and ATR-DDR induction in cells.
+Mouse POT1a (not POT1b) contains the POT-hole and binds the junction, explaining why POT1a is sufficient for end protection. |

 Science |